-There are many that are paying off debt and saving for some kind of financial goal, and they’re simply getting tired of it.
-It’s the same thing month after month and they don’t have the motivation anymore.
+Many people go through the process of paying off debt and saving for some kind of financial goal, and they’re simply getting tired of it.
+It’s the same thing month after month.
+It has become monotonous and strenuous, and they don’t have the motivation anymore to follow this through.

-The upside of making saving money fun is that you want to do it more often.
+Saving money has a lot of upsides, and making it fun would make you want to do it more often.
 If you’re learning to enjoy saving money, it will help you save more money and get ahead in the game.
+It’s all about having the right perspective to reach and fulfill the most important aspects of saving money.

 How To Make Saving Money Fun